Culinary herb garden plants have a strong flavor and are used mostly for seasoning rather than as a main ingredient.

 If your soil or climate isn't suitable for a herb that you really like, consider growing herbs in containers, raised beds, or a greenhouse (depending on where you are and what your situation is).
 There are many window herb garden kits available as well.

 Would you like to discuss growing herb garden plants and spices with others who love edible landscaping as much as you do?
-Join the Tasteful Landscape community by filling out the form.
-Please follow the instructions on the next page to confirm your registration.
+Join the Tasteful Landscape community!

 What would you like to read about next?
 Here are some related pages: